 At San Antonio Recovery Center, the relationship between mental health and drug abuse is clear.
 Patients take part in dual diagnosis treatment, which addresses both issues simultaneously.
 Treating co-occurring disorders helps patients work toward a fulfilling, stable, and healthy life.
 Other treatment methods for recovery include:

-If you struggle with depression and drug abuse, seek help immediately.
+If you struggle with depression and drug abuse, seek help immediately by calling 866.957.7885.
 At San Antonio Recovery Center, you’ll work to overcome both issues with plenty of resources and support.
-Start leading the life you deserve by calling 866-957-7885 today.
+Start leading the life you deserve when you contact us today.